A second chance for women who have missed out on an education

 There is an urgent need to drive solutions for young women who have missed out on education and been excluded from decent work opportunities.

-Join in and give more women a second chance!
+Join us and give more women a second chance!

 - If you want to participate in the Second Chance programme as a learner, explore the course offerings on this website and register to get started.